AN/APS-20: Design and development

 Later versions expanded the capability.
 The AN/APS-20F extended the range against aircraft to 80 nmi, while the larger AN/APS-20E could detect an aerial 1 m2 target at 115 nmi.
 Initially deployed in 1953, the E model operated in the L band, S band and X band, with a wide selection of PRFs and pulse widths in each band.
 It also included automatic target indication, three choices of heading reference and stabilization, selectable azimuth and elevation beam widths, selectable output and receiver radiated gain and automatic gain control amongst other features.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/APS-20" designation represents the 20th design of an Army-Navy airborne electronic device for search radar equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.